AmsaluGit/books/README.md

 ```

-- go to the link generated on your terminal.
+- open the link generated on your terminal with browser.